 4. Pick pieces that will work anywhere

 This is probably something to keep at the top of your mind when shopping.
 You’ll want to pick decor and accent pieces that will work in at least 2 other rooms in your home.
 I’m all about versatility and stretching our dollar.
 When shopping, I often asked myself if something would work well in another room.
-For example, the teal throw pillows on our couch will be moved to our master bedroom once we get started on decorating in there.
+For example, the teal throw pillows on our couch in our modern family room will be moved to our master bedroom once we get started on decorating in there.
 The white pillows will be relocated to our downstairs living room.
 If we wanted to move the rug, it could work in our bedroom or my office.

 5. Make it cozy